Article updated 2018

 6. Blow jobs.

-In the right context!
+Only in the right context!
 With the right man.
 A man you trust.
-A man who is worthy of your vulnerability.
+Don’t give blowjobs to men you don’t have any relationship with.
+If you’re already in a trusting relationship, and you’re sure that this man truly cares about you and is fully committed to you, then blowjobs would be appreciated.
+Remember to only give it to a man who is worthy of your vulnerability.
 There’s a whole article about it here…

 7. Be feminine for your own pleasure first.

 Let the natural feminine energy arise out of pleasure in your body.
 This is genuine.
+Dance naked and then sing and move your body in the ways it naturally wants to move, for pleasure.
 Then, connect and share that with him.
 No, pleasure is never just about sex.
 Consider what you deeply enjoy, what makes you want to connect with others, what makes you laugh, what makes you cry.
 Then truly be free and let go, sinking into pleasure.

 8. Don’t assume every man wants feminine energy.